perezdev/Accio/README.md

 Once you have the code downloaded and the database server running, you need to make the following changes to run the website:

-Add two application JSON settings files to the root of **Accio.Web**:
+Add one or both application JSON settings files to the root of **Accio.Web**:

+Note: Only appsettings.Development.json is required. appsettings.json is for prod, but the development name is the default variable value in the debug environment setting.

 appsettings.json: